 The EU has signed agreements with five European non-EU countries (Andorra, Liechtenstein, Monaco, San Marino and Switzerland) similar to Directive 2014/107/EU on automatic exchange of financial account information.

 An unofficial consolidated version of the original Directive and the first four amendments can be found online here. (the inclusion of the fifth will follow).

 The table below shows when the Directives entered into application and when exchanges foreseen by the Directive started or will start to take place.
 The term AEOI stands for Automatic exchange of information.

-A second report under Article 8b of the Directive is required before 1 January 2019, and this will provide an overview and an assessment of the statistics and information received under paragraph 1 of this Article.
-The report will be based on statistical data and yearly assessments received from the EU Member States Competent Authorities on the automatic exchanges under Articles 8 and 8a on issues such as the administrative and other relevant costs and benefits of the automatic exchange of information, as well as practical aspects linked thereto.
+A second report under Article 8b of the Directive covering automatic exchange of information was published in December 2018.
+The report provides an overview and an assessment of the statistics and information received under paragraph 1 of Article 8b.
+The report is based on statistical data and yearly assessments received from the EU Member States Competent Authorities on the automatic exchanges under Articles 8 and 8a on issues such as the administrative and other relevant costs and benefits of the automatic exchange of information, as well as practical aspects linked thereto.